digital-york/Borthwick-Catalogue-CSS-theme/README.md

 The theme is deployed through Puppet so the above CLI commands are only really relevant when testing or making changes to the theme.

 Note that this theme — as per the *arDominion* theme — is incompatible with less >= 2.0.
 Please use less 1.x.
-Further information on theming can be found at https://www.accesstomemory.org/en/docs/2.6/admin-manual/customization/theming/
+Further information on Theming can be found at https://www.accesstomemory.org/en/docs/2.6/admin-manual/customization/theming/